senolem/42-projects/webserv/README.md

 # define LOG_REQUEST_LENGTH_LIMIT -1 // Print or not incoming requests in log file, and limit their size (-1 to disable logging, 0 to disable logging limit or any number > 0 to limit logged request size)
 # define PRINT_REQUEST_LENGTH_LIMIT 512 // Limit printed request in stdout
 ```

-This project also provides a custom python tester than can be adapted to your own website.
-It currently has some GET, POST, status codes, CGI and uploads tests.